Answering 10 of your Coffee FAQs

 It makes you feel extremely tired and sleepy, irritable, and unable to concentrate.
 Sometimes it can even feel a bit like a hangover due to nausea and headaches.

-We have a blog post about how to avoid energy crashes from coffee if this is something that you'd like to stop experiencing.
+We have a blog post about how to avoid coffee-induced energy crashes if this is something that you'd like to stop experiencing.

-We also have a great blog post all about caffeine, including more about its potential effects and how best to avoid them.
+We also have a great blog post about caffeine, covering its potential effects and how best to avoid them.

 What's the best espresso machine to buy (Coffee FAQs 4)?